1987 Australian Open – Women's singles

 Hana Mandlíková defeated defending champion Martina Navratilova in the final, 7–5, 7–6^{(7–1)} to win the women's singles tennis title at the 1987 Australian Open.
 It was her second Australian Open title and fourth and last major singles title.

-From the 1982 French Open to the 1987 Australian Open, a span of 20 grand slams, Mandlíková was the only woman besides Chris Evert & Martina Navratilova to win a grand slam, winning 2 Australian Open crowns.
+From the 1982 French Open to the 1987 Australian Open, a span of 20 majors, Mandlíková was the only woman besides Chris Evert & Martina Navratilova to win a major.
+In addition to the 1987 Australian Open, she won the 1985 US Open during the span.

 There was no Australian Open in 1986, due to the administrative changes to make the tournament the opening major of the year (as it had been before 1977).
 The 1987 championship therefore followed the 1985 tournament, held over a year earlier.

 This was the last edition of the tournament to be held on grass courts, as it would switch to hardcourts the following year.